uptonking/note4yaoo/dev/lib-fwk-solidjs-blog.md

 - Finally, on Signal write in addition to updating the value we execute all the subscriptions.

 - This is how libraries like KnockoutJS from the early 2010s worked.

+- 🎤️ discussions

+- I understand the idea of reactive value, but how the updates on DOM are performed, does the framework subscribe to the changes via effects or some unexplained magic is happening?
+  - That's it.
+DOM rendering are effects.
+More precisely nested effects as to only retrigger the closest change.

+- I've been wondering why people like representing a reactive state in `[get,set]=data` instead of `S.data` 🤔 Is it because React introduces it that way?
+  - There is the single getter/setter function: state()表示get，state(value)表示set
+  - KnockoutJS popularized this approach but it becomes pretty ambiguous once you leave local scope.
+  - 语义不够明确
+  - `get+set` This is how it works in MobX, and Svelte 2
+  - The thing with tuples are you can name them exactly as you want.

+- Using Observer Pattern terminology the "signal" comes from the "subject".
+  - By using "getState" the "observer" not only "gets the state" of the subject but also implicitly subscribes to updates to the subject's state.
+Similarly "setState" triggers the machinery necessary to update anybody who's interested in the updated state.
+-

+- In this scenario(with `createMemo`) where there is only a single observer that has no other dependencies this will effectively execute the same number of times (as without `createMemo`).
+  - The main benefit of `createMemo` is to prevent re-calculations, especially expensive ones.
+  - This is only relevant if it is used in multiple places or the thing that listens to it could be triggered a different way which could also cause re-evaluation.
+  - This is actually one of the reasons I personally like explicit reactivity.
+A lot of libraries/APIs sort of push this memoization on you by default or hide it in their templating.
+It's excellent for update performance but you end up with higher creation costs.

+- running code from the article i found that nested effects will create new subscription everytime outer effect runs, without cleaning up previous subscriptions, causing zombie inner subscriptions to appear.
+  - Yes, an actual reactive system is more complicated.
+I'm missing cleanup on nested effects, but to be fair most reactive libraries do.
+Mobx and the like.
+They expect the user to handle final cleanup.
+Solid is special in that we build a hierarchical ownership graph to do this ourselves and this works really well with our rendering system, but it is far from the norm.

+- Why use context stack?
+  - Nested reactivity.
+Generally you can nest effects or derivations inside themselves.
+This is important to how Solid renders but I suppose wasn't needed for this simple example.
+  - If you try to subscribe after the inner effect it doesn't track.
+  - Keep in mind this is just a simple approximation.
+I don't actually use an array in my libraries and instead just store the out context and then restore it.

+- I'm basically backlinking the signal because on effect re-run we have to unsubscribe from all the signals that it appears in their subscription lists.

+- In the code above effect's dependencies are being added but not really used anywhere except for cleaning itself

+- why do we need to cleanup in general?
+  - The observer pattern is inherently leaky.
+Signals don't need cleanup but any subscription does.
+If the signal outlives the subscriber it will have no longer relevant subscriptions.
+At minimum we need to mark the subscriber as dead.
+The fact that we dynamically create and tear down subscriptions on each run has us doing this work anyway.

 ## [Why I'm not a fan of Single File Components - DEV Community](https://dev.to/ryansolid/why-i-m-not-a-fan-of-single-file-components-3bfl)